Korban: Instructions in Mishnah and Talmud

-The Talmud provides extensive details not only on how to perform sacrifices but how to adjudicate difficult cases, such what to do if a mistake was made and whether improperly performing one of the required ritual elements invalidates it or not.
+The Talmud provides extensive details not only on how to perform sacrifices but how to adjudicate difficult cases, such as what to do if a mistake was made and whether improperly performing one of the required ritual elements invalidates it or not.
 The Talmud explains how to roast the Passover offering, how to dash blood from different kinds of sacrifices upon the altar, how to prepare the incense, the regulatory code for the system of taxation that financed the priesthood and public sacrifices, and numerous other details.

 Rationale and rabbinic commentary

 Maimonides, a medieval Jewish scholar, drew on the early critiques of the need for sacrifice, taking the view that God always held sacrifice inferior to prayer and philosophical meditation.
 However, God understood that the Israelites were used to the animal sacrifices that the surrounding pagan tribes used as the primary way to commune with their gods.
 As such, in Maimonides' view, it was only natural that Israelites would believe that sacrifice would be a necessary part of the relationship between God and man.
 This view is controversial since the Torah also forbids worship of foreign idols and practices of pagan religions as "detestable" before God including their sacrifices.
 Maimonides concludes that God's decision to allow sacrifices was a concession to human psychological limitations.
 It would have been too much to have expected the Israelites to leap from pagan worship to prayer and meditation in one step.
 In The Guide for the Perplexed, he writes:

 In contrast, many others such as Nahmanides (in his commentary on Leviticus 1:9) disagreed.
 Nahmanides cites the fact that the Torah records the practices of animal and other sacrifices from the times of Abraham, Isaac, and Jacob and earlier.
 Indeed, the purpose of recounting the near sacrifice of Isaac was to illustrate the sublime significance and need of animal sacrifices as supplanting the abomination of human sacrifices.

-Abraham built a number of altars; the text does not mention that he sacrificed animals on them but only that he "called out in the name of God".
-This has been interpreted as a theological statement that God does not need animal sacrifices.